 Select the complete line (from "03000..." to "...lefty:a1," which might be hidden off the right side of the box as it appears on the BBS) and copy it to the clipboard (Ctrl+C from a browser).
 Back at the command prompt, open the PICO-8 controller configuration file in an editor:

 pico -w ~/.lexaloffle/pico-8/sdl_controllers.txt

 Move to the bottom of the file then paste the line (Shift+Ctrl+V).
 Save and exit.
 Quit and restart PICO-8, if needed.

 Try it with Splore!
-Type SPLORE (or just S) at the PICO-8 command prompt and play some games.
+Type SPLORE (or just S) at the PICO-8 command prompt and play some games with the gamepad buttons.

 Setting up... the printer?